Han-Cao/RNAseq_RSEM_tutorial/README.md

 write_tsv(df_rsem_gene_tpm, "output/gene_expression_matrix_tpm.txt")
 ```

 The differential gene expression analysis can be performed by below commands.
-You may need to modify some parameters to match your desing:
+You may need to modify some parameters to match the study design:
 - `contract` should be `c("column_to_test", "test_condition", "control_condition")`
 - `coef` should be `"[column_to_test]_[test_condition]_vs_[control_condition]"`